Kerbside Collection Brisbane and Beyond: What are the rules?

 Here’s the lowdown on your local Council’s kerbside collection policies

 No kerbside pickup in Redlands.
+Instead, Redlands residents can take unwanted items and waste to their nearest Redlands waste transfer station at no charge.
+Proof of residency must be shown.
 This resource has information about where you can take bulky items.
 There is home assist offered to older residents.

-This resource shows dates for 2019 and 2020 depending on your suburb.
+This resource shows dates for 2020 depending on your suburb.
 If your date has already passed you’ll see the one listed for next year.

 No regular kerbside collections, information about individual pick ups only.